Ridgecrest man identified in off-road vehicle fatal crash - NewsBreak

 Bakersfield, CA — Bakersfield City firefighters were called to a home on C Street for a garage fire Thursday morning around 6:14 A.M.
 Crews told Eyewitness News that no one was injured during the fire and the cause is unknown.
 The fire did not spread to the main structure.

-BAKERSFIELD, Calif.
-(KGET) — A child found unresponsive in an inground residential swimming pool earlier this month has been identified by the Kern County Coroner’s Office.
-The child was Ace Carter Calderon, 1, of Bakersfield, according to the coroner’s office.
-Calderon was found unresponsive in a swimming pool at Summer Side Avenue in southwest Bakersfield […]

-Five hundred pounds of meth seized in Central Valley after traffic stop
+CHP canine team seizes 500 pounds of methamphetamine in Central Valley traffic stop

-CHP officer’s canine alerted to the odor of narcotics during traffic stop. – In one of the largest drug seizures by a California Highway Patrol (CHP) Central Division canine team, a CHP canine officer seized 500 pounds of crystal methamphetamine and arrested two suspects on several drug charges in Bakersfield last week.
+FRESNO, Calif. – In one of the largest drug seizures by a California Highway Patrol Central Division canine team, a CHP canine officer seized 500 pounds of crystal methamphetamine and arrested two suspects on several drug charges in Bakersfield last week.
+The bust came on the heels of two...

 Comments / 0